shubhamrd/exam-preparation/aws-cloud-pract.md

 **Step 3: Leverage Official Training**

-The AWS Skill Builder offers a comprehensive, official AWS Cloud Practitioner Essentials course.
+Not compleated the AWS training course?
+Not to worry, the AWS Skill Builder offers a comprehensive, official AWS Cloud Practitioner Essentials course.
 This course provides:

 * Module-wise video lectures covering key concepts.
 * Supplementary resources like AWS documentation and YouTube links.